jennybell/bank-tech-test/README.md

   - Started with account class for withdrawal/deposit
   - Statement class extracted to deal with debits, credits and dates.
 Statement still prints from account class to limit user interaction with the statement class.

+  ## Still to work on

+  - Tests and mocking
-  - Still unsure how to test contents of table - does not respond to include?
+  - Unsure how to test that the table responds to input eg title, headings
+  - Feature test in irb?